fangyua666/recipe-rating-prediction/README.md

 ---

 ### Bivariate Analysis
 This following scatter plot shows the relationship between calories and total fat for recipes with calories under 500.
 There is a clear positive trend, indicating that recipes with higher calorie content within this range also tend to have higher amounts of total fat.
-This suggests that within lower-calorie recipes, fat contributes significantly to the calorie count.
+This suggests that within lower-calories recipes, fat contributes significantly to the calorie count.

 <iframe
   src="assets/scatter.html"